feedlyy/mini_e-wallet/README.md

 3. Save the file as .env
 4. Install the dependencies: composer install --no-scripts
 5. Generate a random key with artisan command php artisan key:generate
-6. Migrate the tables to database with artisan command php aritsan migrate
+6. Migrate the tables to database with artisan command php artisan migrate
-7. For symlinking the storage folder for file uploads, use: php artisan storage:link
+7. install laravel passport for api authentication, with artisan command php artisan passport:install

 ## How to use